Diseases & Conditions

-- Assess if one or both calf muscles are tight by asking your child to move his or her feet and ankles in a number of different ways.
+- Assess if one or both calf muscles are tight by asking your child to move their feet and ankles in a number of different ways.

 - Check range of motion in the hips and knees.

-- Look for any skin abnormalities in the lower extremities and lower back.
+- Look for any skin or other abnormalities in the lower extremities and back.

-- Assess if there is any contracture or excessive tightness of the muscles in the arms or legs.
+- Assess whether there is any contracture or excessive tightness of the muscles in the arms or legs.